scottwater/blog/_posts/2019-01-17-using-postgresql-perform-tasks-user-local-time-zone.md

 }
 ```

-Then we can put it all together in our cron Sidekiq worker:
+Finally, we can put it all together in a cron Sidekiq worker:

 ```ruby
 class EnqueueDailyEmailsForSubscribersWorker